Show HN: I am Building a Producthunt alternative

 But after reading the comments and thinking on it, I realize it's probably used more often in the context of 'second best.'

-• Gormo a year ago
+• Gormo 2 years ago

 Another American here -- never heard "next best" meaning anything other than second-best to what you're currently looking at.